 What should students wear?

 Our field trip experiences are both indoors and outdoors.
-Students should dress for the weather.
+Students are required to wear shoes and shirts.
+Students are recommended to dress for the weather.

 Will the Frank Lloyd Wright Store be open?

 If your students would like to visit the store, please let our staff know at the time of booking.
 We will then build that time into your schedule.